 For now science says “Dark Energy” and that is pretty much it… Nobody knows what it is, or have any idea of how to find what it is experimentally…Commentor

 I have a lot of ideas for how Dark Energy might map in the point charge formulation of the universe.
 Mainly the Noether core spinning tri-dipole gizmos form and are essentially a chunk of what we call spacetime.
 Then everything else is assembled with those Noether cores as the battery heart.
-Except the battery heart exerts a very small amount of energy, which we call redshift.
+Except the battery heart leaks a very small amount of energy, which we call redshift.
 It ties to DeBroglie as well.

 That is a really pure specification of a dynamical geometry.
 If such a field of study does not yet exist in dynamical geometry, I suggest that is a major failing of academia.